 The Dog Protection Society Inc. Registered charity number 222218

-The Society was founded in May 1973 by Graham and write my essay for me Theresa Elizabeth Fitzpatrick.
+The Society was founded in May 1973 by Graham and Theresa Elizabeth Fitzpatrick.
 Theresa passed away in 1984 and in her memory, the name of our dog-care complex was changed from St. Francis Dog Sanctuary to Theresa Elizabeth Holiday Home for Dogs.

 When it was started, Graham and Theresa had been active in rescuing and re-homing dogs for many years.
 They were determined that Auckland should have at least one place of refuge for homeless dogs where dogs were not being kept on a time deadline basis.
 Experience had shown that finding the right new home could take weeks or months.